TikhonJelvis/RL-book/book/chapter11/chapter11.md

         )
 ```

 The above code is in the file [rl/chapter11/windy_grid.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/chapter11/windy_grid.py).
 Note that this file also contains some helpful printing functions that pretty-prints the grid, along with the calculated Optimal Value Functions and Optimal Policies.
 The method `print_wind_and_bumps` prints the column wind probabilities and the cost of bumping into a block/boundary.
 The method `print_vf_and_policy` prints a given Value Function and a given Deterministic Policy—this method can be used to print the Optimal Value Function and Optimal Policy produced by Value Iteration, by SARSA and by Q-Learning.
-In the printing of a deterministic policy, "X" represents a block, "T" represents a terminal cell, and the characters "L", "R", "D", "U" represent "Left", "Right", "Down", "Up" moves respectively.
+In the printing of a deterministic policy, "X" represents a block, "T" represents a terminal cell, and the characters "L", "R", "D", "U" represent "Left", "Right", "Down", "Up" moves, respectively.

 Now let's run our code on a small instance of a Windy Grid.